 - Adjust one side of roller at a time.

 Loosen the bearing housing, then adjust.

 - 3. Tighten the adjustment bolt against housing.

-- 4. Tighten the idler roller bearing housing.
+- 4. Tighten the tail roller bearing housing.

-- Rotate the conveyor belt slowly, and check the position of the belt on the hopper roller.
+- 5. Rotate the conveyor belt slowly, and check the position of the belt on the hopper roller.

 Repeat steps until the belt is centred.

 - 6. Replace housing guard.

-Fig 94 - Hopper idler roller bearing
+Fig 90 - Hopper tail roller bearing

-Spring Tension Drive Box Belt Tracking:
+Spring Tension Drive Box Belt Alignment:

-If necessary to adjust the position of the belt inside the drive box.
-Adjust the pinch roller.
+If necessary to adjust the position of the belt inside the drive box, use drive roller to make the adjustments.

-- 1. Adjust one side of the pinch roller at a time.
+- Adjust one side of the drive roller at a time.

-- Loosen the bearing housing, then adjust.
+Loosen the bearing housing, then adjust.

-- Check belt position on the drive roller.
-It should be centred.

-- 2. Adjust the idler roller if necessary.

-- 3. Tighten the bearing housings.
+- 2. Tighten the bearing housing.

-- 4. Run the belt a couple of revolutions and check the alignment.
+- 3. Run the belt a couple of revolutions and check the alignment.

 - Repeat steps until the belt runs centred.

-- 5. Replace the bearing housing guard.
+- 4. Replace the bearing housing guard.